drozdziak1/drozdziak1.github.io/man-drozdziak1.md

 DESCRIPTION
     drozdziak1 is a general purpose human able in various fields.
-His  efforts are mostly focused  around  learning  new  things  and  keeping  shit  real.
+His  efforts are mostly focused around learning  new  things  and  keeping  (sh)it  real.
     He loves performing creative tasks,  especially  those  which  put  Computer Science and Mathematics to a good use.
 Whenever things get too technical, he likes   to    take    refuge    in    composition    of    C64    chiptunes.